-Sewing elastic in an elastic waistband, neck or cuffs is a really quick and easy way to make simple garments.
-You can attach elastic either attaching the elastic to the edge or creating a casing and threading it through.
+Learn how to sew elastic.
+Sewing elastic in an elastic waistband, neck, or wrists is a really quick and easy way to make simple garments.
+You can use sewing elastic by either attaching the elastic to the edge or creating a casing and threading it through.
 Gentle gathers are better suited to the attachment method and fuller gathers are better created with elastic threaded through a casing.

 Step 4: Pin the elastic on the wrong side to the edge of the waistband, matching the quarter marks.
 Notice how the elastic is smaller than the waistband edge.

 Step 6: Stretch out the elastic between each mark and stitch along the edge with either a wide zig-zag or serger.
 If you use a serger, there is no need to cut the edge as this can weaken the elastic.

 Step 7: On the inside of the waist, fold the elastic down by its width and pin it in place.
 You will need to stretch the elastic out.

 Step 8: On the edge of the elastic waistband, stitch it in place stretching it flat as you go.
 You can use a zig-zag stitch or a straight stitch.
 If you are sewing this elastic waistband on a stretch garment then a zig-zag or twin needle is your best option.